-Jennifer Burcke from 1840 Farm shares with us how to make delicious, nutritious bone broth.
+Jennifer Burcke from 1840 Farm shares with us her favorite uses for eucalyptus oil.

 I like to keep a toolbox of essential oils for mixing up homemade cleaning solutions to freshen up our home.
 Among my favorites are eucalyptus, lavender, lemongrass and peppermint.
 Each of them has a distinct and refreshing scent, helping to infuse the farmhouse with a pleasant, light aroma.
 They pair wonderfully together, allowing me to use a combination of oils to keep our home clean all year long.
 Read more

 P. Allen Smith will be sharing garden design tips and his love of flowers during his presentations at Disney World in May.
 He is a featured presenter on May 12-14 as part of the Epcot Flower and Garden Festival in Orlando, FL.
 Read more